YFGM/Neverwhere/Core Rules/Perks.md

 - Quirks -

  Quirks are little personality traits that your character may have that are both good in some situations, and detrimental in others.
 A Quirk functions just like a perk, but in addition to a benefit, it has a drawback, some form of negative effect.
-You can pick up to two free Quirks as part of character creation, and can take further Quirks in form of normal perks, if you wish.
+Some groups allow you to pick free Quirks as part of character creation.
+Otherwise, you can Quirks in form of normal perks, if you wish.
 Quirks rarely have prerequisites.

  - Absent-Minded [Quirk] -
  You are fascinated by knowledge and learning and can follow complex lines of thought easily.
 However, this preoccupation with abstract thought often leaves you unaware of your surroundings.
  Benefit: You gain a +1 to all Int based skill rolls.
- Drawback: You take -1 to Per.
+ Drawback: You take -2 to Per.

  - Aggressive [Quirk] -
  You are hotheaded and quick to join a battle, and tend to press any advantage you get.
 This can though leave you open to attacks a more cautious warrior might avoid.